 Our park interpreters routinely schedule programs designed to help you make memories of a lifetime.
 We offer over 40,000 family-friendly programs and events each year, including lake tours on park party barges, guided hikes, birding adventures, living history demonstrations, nature games, fall foliage programs, historic site tours, bald eagle watches, spring wildflower walks, campfires, outdoor skills workshops, and much more.

 One way you can maximize your time while visiting an Arkansas State Park is to know in advance what our park interpreters have planned during your scheduled trip.
-Or maybe, you want to plan a trip around a certain special event.
-Either way, be sure to take advantage of our online calendar of events available to you year round.
-This handy tool allows you to customize your search with specific dates, locations, categories, and/or keywords (such as kayak, archeology, birding, or day camp).
-Our website is responsive, so if you’re out and about, you can search easily on your phone or tablet.
+Be sure to take advantage of our calendar of events.